Swimmers endure Dead Sea salt to highlight disappearing wonder

 The group of nearly 30 swimmers had become the first people ever to swim across the Dead Sea from Jordan to Israel, a nine-mile (15-kilometer) swim that had never been accomplished before because the water is so inhospitable to marathon swimming.

-Dead Sea rapidly disapppearing
+Dead Sea rapidly disappearing

 "I can't believe it.
 It's such an emotional moment," said record-breaking marathon swimmer Kim Chambers, wrapped in her native New Zealand flag.